Miro0o/Docs-Notes/CS/🔑 CS_Core/🍕 Database System/👔 DBMS/Relational Database/🌙 MySQL/FAQ.md

 [mysql vs mariaDB]: https://kinsta.com/blog/mariadb-vs-mysql/

 ## 👉 Connect mysql running in docker from a local host

 [Connect to MySQL running in Docker container from a local machine | Medium]: https://towardsdatascience.com/connect-to-mysql-running-in-docker-container-from-a-local-machine-6d996c574e55

+## 👉 Import `.sql` Files / Merge Multiple Databases

+[How can i merge two mysql databases of same characteristics with out losing any data]: https://stackoverflow.com/questions/71050494/how-can-i-merge-two-mysql-databases-of-same-characteristics-with-out-losing-any

+[Can I merge two databases into one in Mysql if they both have the same schema?]: https://stackoverflow.com/questions/6526824/can-i-merge-two-databases-into-one-in-mysql-if-they-both-have-the-same-schema